pintergreg/software-engineering/lectures/03_kanban.md

 ::::::::: {.column width="60%"}
 - WIP: number of work items started but not finished
 - throughput: number of work items finished per unit of time
-    - Note the measurement of throughput is the exact count of work items
+    - the measurement of throughput is the exact count of work items
 - work item age: elapsed time from when a work item started
 - cycle time: time between when a work item started and finished
 :::::::::